bluem-development/bluem-php/README.md

 // Not applicable for IBAN-Name check

 // eMANDATES Specific:
-// Brief description of the debt collection at the time of issue
+// Brief description of the debt collection
 $config->eMandateReason = ...

-// Choose type of collection: CORE or B2B
+// Choose collection: CORE or B2B
 $config->localInstrumentCode = ...

 // URL to return to after finishing the process